 ~/.s3cfg file with the following command:

 -c flag and supplying a filename.
 The configuration file will be created in the directory where you issue the command, so specify the path if you want it created elsewhere.
-To use a configuration file this way, you must explicitly provide it at the end of each command by appending

 The script begins by asking for an Access Key and Secret Key.
-If you don’t already have keys, you can generate a set for s3cmd by visiting the Control Panel’s API page.
+If you don't already have keys, you can generate a set for s3cmd by visiting the control panel's API page.

 Enter your keys, then accept